Self-Assessment Service Privacy Policy

 Medical Record Information

-The C the Signs Self-Assessment Service requires you to insert your medical information in order to determine your eligibility for the referral pathway.
+Facilitating the Self-Assessment Service: The C the Signs Self-Assessment Service requires you to insert your medical information in order to complete the self-assessment and determine your eligibility for the referral pathway.
 If you are eligible this data is then transferred into a referral form (or letter) and sent to the receiving NHS Organisation (either via secure NHSmail or via a secure C the Signs dashboard).
-This includes any additional information uploaded by you in the process of completing your self-assessment (e.g. photos).
+This includes any additional information uploaded by you in the process of completing your self-assessment (e.g. photos of any conditions/symptoms that you might be suffering, such as skin lesions).

 Messages processed as part of Messaging Service will be stored within your record for the duration of your account (and any additional time required by law or NHS data requirements).

-How C the Signs may process the data above for analysis
+How C the Signs uses the data above for analysis

-C the Signs will process identifiable data from Self-Assessment Service:
+C the Signs will process identifiable data from the Self-Assessment Service:

 • to ensure the Self-Assessment Service works correctly;